 If you are served a FPN by Wrexham Council or anyone acting on our behalf, but you disagree that you have committed an offence or feel that it was unreasonable for us to serve the Notice, you can make a representation in writing by letter or email.
-In the first instance the initial representation is considered by Kingdom as part of the service they deliver for Wrexham Council.

 Every representation will: